 → Note: You must have a SIRIUS data package subscription to search for fueling stations and an AIS receiver connected to search for vessels.
+SIRIUS is not available on 5" and 7" units.

 3D charts

 The 3D option provides a three dimensional graphical view of land and sea contours.